crunchyfriedchicken/DecisionTreeVsRandomForest_PredictLoanPayback/README.md

 Once installed you can use this project by entering the repository location using your CLI.
 Once entered into the repository you can run the project by first entering ```source .venv/Scripts/activate``` and then entering ```python TreeMethods.py``` in the CLI.

-Once run a graph will show up as well as a confusion matrix and classification report, similar to these examples below:
+Once run graphs, confusion matrices and classification reports will show up, similar to these examples below:
 ![Graph](./assets/graph.png)

 ![Classification report & confusion matrix](./assets/image.png)